JStateson/HP_search/README.md

 8. Copy and paste a Google AI response into the edit box.
 Click "Remove Google Citations to strip citations IDs.

+9. A video showing lookup of an HP printer [is here] (https://stateson.net/images/DemoHPsearch.mp4)

 ***Feb 2026: Google has change chrome and turning off developer mode disables this extension.
 In addition you get a warning every 2 weeks if you leave developer mode enabled.
 I paid the $5 fee to join the store, but have not figured out how to register the extension yet.